-Type 2 Diabetes in Children
+How Does Type 2 Diabetes Affect Children?

 What Is Type 2 Diabetes?

-- Family history of diabetes
+- Have a family history of diabetes

-- Specific ethnic groups (American Indian, African-American, Asian, or Hispanic/Latino)
+- American Indian, African-American, Asian, or Hispanic/Latino

 - Unhealthy eating

 - Lack of physical activity

 - Family members (alive or dead) who've been overweight